 The following positions have been reviewed and approved for posting:

-What degree did you receive from UT and what year/s did you receive your degree/s?
+What year did you receive your degree/s from The University of Tennessee’s Food Science Department?
 Why did you choose UT’s Food Science program?

 What advice would you give to current and future students?

 My advice is to get out of your comfort zone and take risks.
 I followed this motto as an undergrad being very involved across campus.
 After graduating, I worked for a poultry manufacturer which was far outside of my comfort zone.
 However, I learned so many valuable skills, both technically and professionally, I would not have learned without the environments I was placed in.